projectdx/js-unit-testing-guide/README.md

 ### Don't comment out tests

-Never.
-Ever.
 Tests have a reason to be or not.

 Don't comment them out because they are too slow, too complex or produce false negatives.
 Instead, make them fast, simple and trustworthy.
 If not, remove them completely.